surniaulula/wpsso-faq/readme.txt

 Note that this add-on only manages FAQ categories and Question and Answer pages -- it does not create any meta tags or Schema markup in those pages.
 If you need Schema FAQPage and Schema Question markup (in JSON-LD format) for your pages, you will need the [WPSSO Schema JSON-LD Markup (Premium) add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create that markup.

-> Optionally, see the [Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on creating a different template for FAQ category archives using your existing theme archive templates.
+> Optionally, see the [Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on creating a different template for FAQ category archives using your existing theme archive template.

 <h3>WPSSO Core Plugin Required</h3>